CaicedoLab/2023_Moshkov_NatComm/README.md

 # The overview structure of the project

     .
     ├── analysis            # Jupyter and R notebooks for analysis ├── data                # Assay matrix and numpy files for clustering, splitting and other files ├── plots               # Produced plots
     ├── predictions         # Prediction files: aggregated.
 Raw files are too big for GitHub.
-    ├── python                  # Python scripts for specific tasks ├── scripts                 # Training and prediction shell scripts (essentially those are just for running ChemProp) ├── LICENSE
+    ├── python              # Python scripts for specific tasks ├── scripts             # Training and prediction shell scripts (for running ChemProp) ├── LICENSE
     └── README.md